Dean's Office Directory

 Ramesh Kaipa

-Asociate Dean of Community Partnerships and Impact, College of Allied Health Scienes, CAHS College of Allied Health Sciences
+Associate Dean of Community Partnerships and Impact, College of Allied Health Sciences, CAHS College of Allied Health Sciences

 Dr. Ramesh Kaipa officially began his role as the inaugural Associate Dean of Community Partnerships and Impact at the College of Allied Health Sciences in June 2025.
 In this key leadership position, he is dedicated to forging dynamic, mutually beneficial collaborations between the College and the greater Cincinnati community.
 His vision includes developing and evaluating innovative community health programs specifically designed to address health disparities.
 Dr. Kaipa is also keen to explore the impact of community engagement on student learning and champion sustainable partnerships that create enduring positive change for both the College and its community stakeholders.